mitali-b/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-Coursera Data Science Specialization Course
+# Coursera Data Science Specialization Course
-(Getting and Cleanng Data)
-Course Project
+# Getting and Cleanng Data - Course Project

-Data:
+## Data:
     The goal of the project was to collect, work with and clean the data set.
 The data was obtained from the UCI Machine Learning website.
     The archived data set can be obtained using the link here : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-Processing:
+## Processing:
 The run_analysis.R script performs the following 5 steps to obtain the desired clean dataset.

    Step 1 : Obtaining the dataset